tannusesquerdo/dito-eventos/README.md

 ###4.
 Start server and watch files for changes

 	$ gulp

 ## Known issues

-* minifyInline breaks src to local jquery files - dependancy issue
-* fonts do not work on IE8
+* Critical does not accept multiple source files to run on

 ## License